VadneyK/resume/README.md

 ## linguist resume

 you know, I really enjoyed that dwight t uchida translation project.
 I'd really like to get a role doing similar work using the Japanese that my mother taught me.

+## simple linguist resume

+left and right block design was having a hard time converting to .docx so made it simple.